New England Patriots’ Devin McCourty Says ‘Dumb’ NFL Anthem Policy Could Cause More Drama

 — WBZ Boston Sports (@wbzsports) May 31, 2018

 President Donald Trump took aim at the NFL and the anthem kneeling protests last season.
 Plenty of fans also took offense to players kneeling during the anthem, taking it as an act of disrespect for veterans and the country.
-While some may view the protests as disrespect for the country, the players continue to refute those beliefs and state that they are simply protesting injustice in the system of the United States.
+While some may view the protests as disrespect for the country, the players continue to refute those beliefs and state that they are simply protesting injustice in the judicial system of the United States.

 Whether this change of policy will stop the drama within the NFL is unknown at this point in time.
 The NFL certainly seems to be a bit scared of Trump, although they can’t be blamed for that after the amount of viewership that was lost in 2017.